brettdewoody/reading-list/README.md

 This reading list is git-based - designed to be easy to update, deploy, and host, using a tool I use nearly daily - `git`.

-Adding an item, compiling the list, and deploying, are accomplished with three simple `git` commands:
+Adding an item, compiling the list, and deploying, are accomplished with three simple `git` commands.
+Simplified, the commands are:

 * Add an item with `git commit`
 * Compile the list with `git log > index.md`
 * Deploy the list with `git push origin master`

-The result is a publicly available list of articles I've read and my thoughts.
+See below for more specifics on these commands and how to set them up.
+The result is a publicly available list of articles and associated thoughts.

 ## Create Your Own Reading List